TencentARC/AudioStory/README.md

 ## 📆 TO DO

 - [ ] Release our gradio demo.
+- [x] 💾 Release AudioStory model checkpoints
-- [ ] Release checkpoints of AudioStory.
+- [ ] Release AudioStory-10k dataset.
 - [ ] Release training codes of all three stages.